grittypuffy/civicsphere/README.md

 1. Implement accessibility support and performant content description services for multi-modal content to meet WCAG 2.1 AAA compliance with streamlined i18n and l10n for seamless UX.
 2. Modularize local political-information aggregation using an agentic architecture to support cities beyond NYC and regions outside the USA.
+3. Enable multi-modal support for documents and images with accessibility.
 3. Optimize performance for improved PWA user experience while ensuring privacy compliance through minimal logging and collection of minimal data for security.
 4. Integrate ActivityPub federation to enable decentralized discussions, ensure political neutrality, and align with free and open-source software principles.

 # Proposal

-We aim to develop CivicSphere as an open-source platform for aiding civic discussions and work on accessibility integration while adhering to responsible AI standards for ensuring political neutrality and safe expression of civilian opinions.
+Taking the vision and goals of https://civicchat.nyc as an inspiration, we aim to develop CivicSphere as an open-source platform for aiding civic discussions and work on accessibility integration while adhering to responsible AI standards for ensuring political neutrality and safe expression of civilian opinions and expanding it outside USA to benefit developing countries.

 # Contributing